adbar/geokelone/README.rst

 ``Geokelone`` is an effort to integrate spatial and textual data processing tools into a modular software package which features preprocessing, geocoding, disambiguation and visualization.

-Only Python3 is supported at the moment.
+Only Python3 (especially 3.4 onwards) is supported, although the scripts may work for Python 2.7.

 Installation on Linux